Slamy/Wiki_MiSTer/Developer-journey:-Implementing-the-Head-On-sound-PCB.md

 > The pulse period when the bonus pin is high has length 0.002746s, and it's high 75% of the time
 > so equivalent to a loop of:

 > {1,1,1,0}

 > The final result looks like it goes through a very slight low pass filter.

-> this basically results in a loop of
+> this basically results in a loop of:

 > {97{2}, 1, 33{0}, 1}

 > at 48khz this results in a wavelengths of 0.00275s